 Even though the authorities claim that it has given impetus to tourism, there were many incongruencies.
 First of all, in many places, installing modern art pieces took away the essence of the place.

 A couple of installation on the terrace finds no relevance.
 How are they connected with the Nahargarh Fort?
 In my opinion, the idea of opening a sculpture park in the palace is ill-conceived.
-The palace is beautiful enough to attract visitors without a need for creating a museum consisting of modern art.
+The palace is beautiful enough to attract visitors without the need for creating a museum consisting of modern art.

-Wax Museum & Sheesh Mahal
+Jaipur Wax Museum & Sheesh Mahal

 Nahargarh Heritage Water Walk